dr-croc/BlockChain/Theory day 1.md

 So here comes the work mining, which is to finding the block or hash code which created this problem , and it takes a lot fo computation power which is why we need a lot of GPU for this reason.
 Nodes get paid for finding  the block which created the issue.

+# private key
+it is used to digitally signed the contract, and have the information and no body should know about your private key.